FXUS61 KGYX 191119

 Area Forecast Discussion

 National Weather Service Gray ME

-hold over the area on Tuesday.
-A warm front will approach the
+through Saturday.
+A warm front will approach from the south

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...

 Quick update to mainly adjust area temps/tds.
 Patchy valley fog

 is quickly dissipating and skies are crystal clear across the

 region.
 No majors planned to current forecast.